-• National Collection Week is the third week of November.
-It is a one week commitment to open your doors to receive shoebox gifts from your community.
-Shoeboxes are transported to their next destination the following week.

-• Drop-off Location should plan to be open at least four days during National Collection Week, including Saturday, with a variety of day and evening hours.

-• The Drop-off location team will build a schedule to ensure they are present to greet donors and receive shoebox gifts during your Drop-off location hours of operation.

-How does transportation work?

-• The Drop-off location team, supported by Operation Christmas Child staff, will facilitate the transportation of the shoebox gifts to a Regional Drop-off Location or Processing Center following National Collection Week.

-• Transportation is a great way to engage members of your congregation who may have resources, such as a truck, trailer, or muscles, that they can use to join the Drop-off location team in ministry!
+National Collection Week is the third week of November.
+It is a one week commitment to open your > doors to receive shoebox gifts from your community.
+Shoeboxes are transported to their next > destination the following week. > • Drop-off locations should plan to be open at least four days during National Collection Week, > including Saturday, with a variety of day and evening hours. > • The Drop-off location team will build a schedule to ensure they are present to greet donors and > receive shoebox gifts during your Drop-off location hours of operation. > > How does transportation work? > > • The Drop-off location team, supported by Operation Christmas Child staff, will facilitate the > transportation of the shoebox gifts to a Regional Drop-off Location or Processing Center following > National Collection Week. > • Transportation is a great way to engage members of your congregation who may have resources, such > as a truck, trailer, or muscles, that they can use to join the Drop-off location team in ministry!